Prag8855/aab/content/contact.md

 Date_updated: 2023-01-10
 ---

+Hi, I'm Nicolas.
 You can contact me to…

 - **Ask a question**
     I will help you for free.
-Please do a little research first, and [ask detailed questions](https://nicolasbouliane.com/blog/ask-nicely).
+Please do a little research, and [ask detailed questions](https://nicolasbouliane.com/blog/ask-nicely).
 Sometimes, you might [find better help elsewhere](/guides/questions-about-berlin).
-I can't give legal or financial advice.
+I can't give you legal or financial advice.
 - **Give feedback**
-    Feel free to share your experience, report mistakes, or suggest improvements.
-Your feedback helps me improve this website.
+    If have suggestions for the website, let me know.
+Your feedback helps me improve the website and give better advice.
-- **Say thank you**
+- **Say thanks**
     I *love* hearing from happy readers!
 If my work helped you, you can also [leave a tip](/out/stripe).
 - **Advertise your business**
     Read my [content policy](/terms#content-policy) and my [advertising policy](/terms#advertising-policy) before you contact me.
 I sometimes work with advertisers, but not at the readers' expense.
     - **Therapists and psychiatrists**
         Fill the [form for psychiatrists and therapists](/suggest-therapist).
 You will get listed for free.
     - **Doctors, lawyers, tax advisors, etc.**
         Fill the [form for other businesses](/suggest-business).
 You will get listed for free.
-I only add relevant businesses.
+I only mention businesses if it helps the readers.
 It can take some time.

 ## Contact information